Growth Metrics

 New York Times (NYT) Change in Receivables (2016 - 2025)

-New York Times' Change in Receivables history spans 17 years, with the latest figure at $86.7 million for Q4 2025.
+New York Times (NYT) has disclosed Change in Receivables for 17 consecutive years, with $86.7 million as the latest value for Q4 2025.